Skip to content

 * ``misc="foo_folder/bar_template.txt"``

-:param path: OS path to template to load
+path: OS path or ``ttp://`` URI to the template file to load.

-:param platform: name of the platform to load template for
+platform: Platform name to load the template for, e.g. ``cisco_ios``.

-:param yang: name of YANG module to load template for
+yang: YANG module name to load the template for, e.g. ``ietf-interfaces``.

 """